threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

                     |- README.md                  <- The file you are currently reading
 ```

 Custom analyzers should conform to this same structure, but instead of being placed in the `/opt/tc/saltstack/default` directory tree, they should be placed in the `/opt/tc/saltstack/local` directory tree.
-This ensures future Threat Code upgrades will not overwrite customizations.
+This ensures future Security Onion upgrades will not overwrite customizations.
 Shared files like `build.sh` and `helpers.py` do not need to be duplicated.
 They can remain in the _default_ directory tree.
 Only new or modified files should exist in the _local_ directory tree.

 #### Metadata